pavel-mironchik/fastai/codex/create-brief.md

 6. **Identify missing information.**
    - Review the partially filled brief and determine what critical technical or product details are missing.
-   - Ask targeted follow-up questions (avoid generic "что еще?") to cover these gaps.
+   - Ask targeted follow-up questions (avoid generic "anything else?") to cover these gaps, phrasing them in the user's language.
    - Integrate the answers into the most appropriate sections (or create new sections) and keep all specific values (IDs, URLs, amounts, etc.) accurate.

 7. **Finish.** Output the path to the created brief file and confirm it has been populated.